 If you’re not currently physically active, it can be tough to get started.
 But any activity is better than none.
 Do what you can and build up a daily routine under your doctor’s guidance.

 You can start by climbing the stairs, walking a couple of blocks, or going for a swim.
 The more activities you build up, the more energy and strength you’ll have.

-Some areas have special exercise programs for men with prostate cancer.
-The fitness trainers and staff understand your needs and concerns and will be able to work with you to build your routine.
-Speak to your doctor or care team, check with a local support group or visit ESSA (Exercise & Sports Science Australia) for help finding exercise resources.
+Some areas have special exercise programes for men with prostate cancer.
+The fitness trainers and staff will understand your needs and concerns, and will be able to work with you to build your routine.
+Speak to your doctor or care team, or check with a local support group who can help point you to exercise resources.

 Worried about getting going?

-If you have urinary problems, you might have concerns around leaking urine when exercising.
+If you have urinary problems, you might have concerns about leaking urine when exercising.
 And if you’re on hormone therapy, or have advanced prostate cancer, your bones may feel a bit weak.
-If you think you might hurt yourself, please talk to your doctor, nurse or physiotherapist about which exercises are right for you.
+If you think you might hurt yourself, please talk to your doctor, nurse, or a physiotherapist about which exercises are right for you.